MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >s
 > Answer:

-In this project, we made use of the [Transformers](https://github.com/huggingface/transformers) library developed by the Huggingface team.
-This library includes the [t5-small model](https://huggingface.co/t5-small), a natural language processing (NLP) model designed for tasks like translating text between languages.
-For this project, we employed the Trainer class from the PyTorch Lightning framework to train and evaluate the t5-small model using a subset of the English/German (en-de) [WMT19 dataset](https://huggingface.co/datasets/wmt19), which originates from the Fourth Conference on Machine Translation.
+In this project, we made use of the [Transformers](https://github.com/huggingface/transformers) library developed by Huggingface.
+This library includes the [t5-small model](https://huggingface.co/t5-small), a natural language processing (NLP) model designed for tasks like translating text.
+For this project, we employed the Trainer class from the PyTorch Lightning framework to finetune and evaluate the t5-small model using a subset of the English/German (en-de) [WMT19 dataset](https://huggingface.co/datasets/wmt19), which originates from the Fourth Conference on Machine Translation.
 Additionally, we used Weights and Biases (`wandb`) to manage the configuration file containing the model's hyperparameters and to log the training and validation losses.
 Utilizing the obtained model and its parameters given for the best run, we were able to translate an input of English text to German.

 ## Coding environment